wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 We use PyCharm as it supports virtual environments and Django integration - though you will have to configure the IDE accordingly.
 We don't cover that here - although JetBrains do provide a [guide on setting PyCharm up](https://www.jetbrains.com/help/pycharm/2016.1/creating-and-running-your-first-django-project.html).

-##Code Repository
+## Code Repository
 We should also point out that when you develop code, you should always house your code within a version-controlled repository such as [SVN](http://subversion.tigris.org/) or [GIT](http://git-scm.com/).
 We won't be explaining this right now, so that we can get stuck into developing an application in Django.
-We have however written a [chapter providing a crash course on GIT](#chapter-git) for your reference which you can refer to later on. **We highly recommend that you set up a Git repository for your own projects.**
+We have however written a [chapter providing a crash course on GIT](#chapter-git) for your reference that you can refer to later on. **We highly recommend that you set up a Git repository for your own projects.**

 X> ###Exercises
 X>
 X> To get comfortable with your environment, try out the following exercises.
 X>
 X>  - Install Python 2.7.5+/3.4+ and Pip.
 X>  - Play around with your *command line interface (CLI)* and create a directory called `code`,  which we use to create our projects in.
 X>  - Setup your Virtual Environment (optional)
 X>  - Install the Django and Pillow packages
 X>  - Setup an account on a Git Repository site like: GitHub, BitBucket, etc if you haven't already done so.
 X>  - Download and setup an Integrated Development Environment like [PyCharm](https://www.jetbrains.com/pycharm/) X>
 X>  As previously stated, we've made the code for the book and application available on our [GitHub repository](https://github.com/leifos/tango_with_django_19/).
 X>
 X>  - If you spot any errors or problem, please let us know by making a change request on GitHub.
 X>  - If you have any problems with the exercises, you can check out the repository to see how we completed them.